TPyrsiocne/mandarin_vocab_builder/readme.md

 The set of characters and words in Mandarin can be thought of as a directed graph.
 Characters are the vertices and the pairs of characters which form words are edges.
 A learner of mandarin vocabulary is exploring this graph.

-Some characters are words are more frequently used and more relevant to learn than others.
+Some characters and words are more frequently used and more relevant to learn than others.
 The relative importance of characters and words can be thought of as a weighting of vertices and edges.
 Our task as the learner now becomes clear: build and expand the subgraph of known characters and edges prioritizing those with the highest weight.

 ## The Approach